nobuto-m/dotfiles/README.md

   - `git config --global includeIf.'gitdir:~/dev/COMPANY/'.path ~/.gitconfig_COMPANY`
 * set gerrit username with `git config --global --add gitreview.username "USER"`
 * configure Chromium with:
-  - set the default camera as a non-IR one
   - set `https://meet.google.com/` as a start-up page
   - `Offer to translate pages that aren't in a language you read` - off